 When it comes to online lead generation, saying that metrics matter is an understatement.
 The ability to see how ads are performing is one of the most important tools that a marketing team has to gauge the success of its efforts.

-Of course, the success is not just for personal satisfaction.
+Of course, success is not just for personal satisfaction.
 Seeing what drives successful online lead generation with your target audience and what doesn’t gives you the opportunity to replicate what works for future campaigns.
 Data-driven marketing campaigns save you money and time in the long run and help drive a greater ROI for all of your efforts.

 Unfortunately, marketing teams often fall victim to measuring vanity metrics over those that are really making an impact on the business.
 Vanity metrics include: